 Additionally, RLFs internalize the benefits of cost savings and energy production.
 Because the SEF uses the university’s existing resources to pay for projects, rather than seeking external funding, it allows the university to capture the full financial benefits of renewable energy and efficiency projects.

-Just in the last few years, our students’ efforts have resulted in the following:
+In the past few years, our students’ efforts have resulted in the following:

 - Replaced old heaters at Red Butte Garden greenhouses with new high-efficiency and low-polluting models.